fredySanabria/celebrityChallenge/HELP.md

 # I know your name!
 A DDD practical example first version
 ### Celebrity Challenge
-Inside a team exist a celebrity, the application will discover a celebrity using a vote system
+Inside a team exist a celebrity, the application will discover a celebrity using a vote system or by know names

 ### How Run the application?
 Celebrity Challenge is a Spring Boot Application,